shubham1436/insightedge-flight-delay-demo/README.md

 5. Submit flight delay prediction job `./scripts/spark-flight-delay-prediction-job.sh`.
 Please note that this is endless job.

-6. Submit data to Kafka topic `./scripts/kafka-submit-data.sh` in different terminal window/tab.
-You will see row which were sent to the Kafka topic.
+6. In separate terminal tab submit data to Kafka topic `./scripts/kafka-submit-data.sh`.
+In the console you will see rows which were sent to the Kafka topic.

 7. Run web application `sbt web/run`